-The VDMOS model is a relativly simple power MOS model.
+The VDMOS model is a relativly simple power MOS model with 3 terminals drain, gate, and source.
 Its current equations are based on the MOS1 model.
 The gate-source capacitance is set to a constant value by parameter Cgs.
 The drain-source capacitance is evaluated from parameters Cgdmax, Cgdmin, and A. The drain-source capacitance is that of a parallel pn diode and calculated by Cjo, fc, and m.
 Leakage and breakdown are modelled by the parallel pn diodes as well, using is and other parameters.
 A subthreshold current model is available, using a single parameter ksubthres.
 Quasi-saturation is modelled with parameters rq and vq.
 Mtriode may be used here as well.